For frequently asked questions, visit the Box page.

 A: Symantec Anti-Virus is available for students, faculty and staff at no additional cost.
 Visit the CSUN Software Downloads page and sign in with your CSUN user ID and password.
 Download Symantec Anti-Virus Corporate Edition for your computer.

 Q: Which software programs help combat spyware?

 A: We recommend installing Spybot–S&D or Lavasoft Ad–Aware.

 Q: What is a STOP security plate and how do I obtain one for my laptop?

 A: For $10.00, a STOP security plate is the most cost–effective, anti–theft and recovery product available.
 Whether your laptop is lost or stolen, a STOP plate may increase the chances of your laptop being returned to you.
-For more information, view the STOP Program flyer.
+For more information, view the Personal Electronics Security page.

 Q: Will CSUN ever ask me for personal information via email?